 Design Your Standing Seam Roof Now

-When designing a standing seam metal roofing system for your structure, there are several conversations and concepts up for discussion that need to be put into consideration.
+When designing a standing seam roof system for your structure, there are several conversations and concepts up for discussion that need to be put into consideration.
 This includes, but is not limited to: oil canning, style of panel, length of panels needed, roof penetrations, snow guard and accessories.

 Oil canning…..
-What is it?
+What in the world is it?
 In summary, oil canning is a visible waviness in the flat areas of metal roofing – specifically a standing seam roof system – and metal wall panels.
 In technical terms, oil canning is referred to as elastic buckling (more commonly known as “stress wrinkling”).
 It can occur in any type of metal panels: steel, aluminum, zinc, or copper.
 Be sure to have this discussion early on, and make sure the building owner knows what to expect visually, before any decision making takes place.

 Metal continually expands and contracts due to the climate conditions.
 It’s important to use the proper installation technique required, and materials that will accommodate it.
 Avoid panel laps in roof systems whenever possible.
 However, properly installed panel lap installations are still highly effective on a standing seam roof system.

 If you’re considering a transition between two different metal roofing slopes, be sure to contact a metal roofing manufacturer for the best approach when designing your standing seam roof system.

-Standing seam metal roof panels are typically fastened at the eave, and in doing so, creates thermal movement that accumulates at the ridge.
+Standing seam roof systems are typically fastened at the eave, and in doing so, creates thermal movement that accumulates at the ridge.
 Openings that occur from this type of movement are eliminated with the design of metal ridge covers that are attached to the metal panels.
 The metal ridge covers should be designed to accommodate movement and flex as the panels expand and contract.
 The panel closures serve as weatherproofing protection, and when professionally installed, eliminate moisture intrusion on a standing seam roof system.